-Once children have finished the RWI Phonics programme, they will be taught spelling (Year 2 onwards) using Active Spelling.
+The Active Spelling Programme is used to teach spelling in schools.
 This teaches the expectations of the National Curriculum in daily 20-minute sessions.
-These sessions follow the same structure across the school of recall, learn, check and apply.
+These sessions follow the same structure across the school of recall, learn, check, and apply.
 Teachers use orthography, phonology, morphology, etymology, graphology to ensure spellings are embedded, and transition into writing.